sebassanhue/sebassanhue/README.md

 ### Software Engineer | Freelance Developer

-I'm a software engineer based in Coelemu, Chile, passionate about transforming ideas into high-performance digital solutions.
+I'm a software engineer based in Chile, passionate about transforming ideas into high-performance digital solutions.
 I offer custom development services for entrepreneurs and businesses looking for quality, speed, and great design.

 ## 🛠️ My Services